keldefrawy/keldefrawy.github.io/_rd_articles/one-heritage-two-incentives.md

 dek: >-
   The 1996 Bell Labs split created a structured institutional comparison: related research traditions serving an equipment maker and a network-services business.
 date: 2026-07-24
-updated: 2026-07-24
+updated: 2026-07-25
-version: "0.2"
+version: "0.3"
-version_sequence: 2
+version_sequence: 3
-revision_summary: Cross-series review replaced causal-experiment shorthand with explicit comparative predictions and a sharper boundary from Article 2.
+revision_summary: Added a two-axis access-and-capture model, a project-level comparison protocol, and sharper counterfactual tests for the two Bell descendants.
-reading_time: 13
+reading_time: 17
 central_claim: Research culture does not determine its own future; the parent organization’s customers, assets, operating problems, product cycles, and ability to capture spillovers determine which parts of that culture remain fundable.
 claim_status: Provisional comparative argument; two internships are bounded observations, not representative institutional samples
 hero_image: /assets/images/rd-ratchet/articles/article-03-two-incentive-systems.webp